huhamhire/PyDBC/README.rst

 Introduction
 ============
-Python Database Connector is a simple package providing abstruct DDL and DML methods for managing different databases.
+Python Database Connector is a simple package providing abstract DDL and DML methods for managing different databases.